David Dahl (baseball): Colorado Rockies

 The Rockies invited Dahl to spring training as a non-roster player in 2016.
 Dahl began the 2016 season with the Hartford Yard Goats of the Eastern League.
-After he batted .278 with 13 home runs, 45 RBIs, and 16 stolen bases for Hartford, the Rockies promoted Dahl to the Albuquerque Isotopes of the Class AAA Pacific Coast League.
+After he batted .278 with 13 home runs, 45 RBIs, and 16 stolen bases for Hartford, the Rockies promoted Dahl to the Albuquerque Isotopes of the Triple–A Pacific Coast League.
 Dahl appeared in the All-Star Futures Game as an injury replacement for Austin Meadows.
 After batting .484 in 16 games for Albuquerque, the Rockies promoted Dahl to MLB on July 25, 2016, and he made his MLB debut that night as the Rockies' starting left fielder.
 Dahl recorded his first MLB hit off the Baltimore Orioles' Yovani Gallardo during his debut.
 On August 11, 2016, Dahl pushed a career-opening hitting streak to 17 games, tying the MLB record set by Chuck Aleno in 1941.
 The hitting streak ended at 17 games.

 During spring training in 2017, Dahl had a stress fracture in a rib, making it painful to swing the bat.
 After developing back spasms while rehabilitating in July, the Rockies shut Dahl down for the season.

 In 2019, Dahl played 100 games, hitting .302 with 15 home runs and 61 RBI.
 He was named to the National League All-Star roster and recorded a single in the All-Star Game.
 Dahl's 2020 season saw his offensive production regress as he also battled with injury.
 In 99 plate appearances, Dahl hit .183 with eight RBIs.
 On December 2, Dahl was nontendered by the Rockies.